-The QIAcube HT and QIAxtractor instruments have air bleed holes positioned at strategic points on the vacuum chamber and the waste sink/mat support, as shown in the following figures.
+The QIAcube HT has air bleed holes positioned at strategic points on the vacuum chamber and the waste sink/mat support, as shown in the following figures.

 Each of these air bleeds has a small stainless steel aperture inserted in the hole to specifically control the rate of air flow.